brettlangdon/pypihub/README.md

 PyPIHub
 =======

-PyPI server for installing Python packages from GitHub repo releases.
+PyPI server for serving Python packages out of GitHub.